 MA takes off vertically from helipad to 2m and stops.
-MA moves 2.5m backwards while performing 90° pirouette and continues into a half ascending vertical circle of 5m diameter while simultaneously performing a 180° pirouette.
+MA moves 2.5m backwards while performing 90° pirouette and continues into a half ascending vertical circle of 5m diameter while simultaneously performing a 180° pirouette in either direction.
 MA hovers sideways from one halfway line to the other with nose facing the pilot.
-MA continues into a half descending vertical circle while simultaneously performing a 180° pirouette in opposite direction to the first to the second half way line and then continues back while performing a 90° pirouette to 2m over helipad and stops.
+MA continues into a half descending vertical circle while simultaneously performing a 180° pirouette in opposite direction to the first to the second half way line and then continues back while performing a 90° pirouette in the opposite direction to the first 90° pirouette to 2m over helipad and stops.
 MA descends to a landing on the helipad.
 (There are no stops during this manoeuvre except the two over the helipad).